Ahad07-ai/Intern-Bridge/README.md

 # 🌉 Intern Bridge

-Intern Bridge is a **modern full-stack web application** designed to provide a seamless experience for **students, mentors, and recruiters**.
+Intern Bridge is a **modern full-stack,AI based web application** designed to provide a seamless experience for **students, mentors, and recruiters**.
 It integrates role-based dashboards, authentication, notifications, and placement opportunities within a **responsive and scalable platform**.

 ---